 - Microcosm and field-scale studies using culture-based and molecular analyses to determine the abundance and patterns of ARGs and mobile genetic elements (MGEs) should be conducted.
 These data can support the assessment of potential MGE risks of propagating antibiotic resistance (AR) through the wastewater-agricultural soil-crops-human path.
 Some environments have AR genes in the absence of anthropogenic activities and little is known about the antibiotic resistomes of most environmental bacteria.
-A greater understanding of the environmental reservoirs of AR and their potential impacts on clinically important bacteria is needed. - A protocol should be developed to determine what ARB, ARG and MGE targets (AR elements) should be measured for a given locale and how the results should be reported.
+A greater understanding of the environmental reservoirs of AR and their potential impacts on clinically important bacteria is needed. - A protocol should be developed to determine what ARB, ARG and MGE targets (AR elements) should be measured for a given locale and how the results should be

+- reported.
 Standard methods for measuring these targets should be established and a consensus reached on appropriate metrics and reporting of results. - Risk assessment methods are needed in order to assess the significance of finding AR elements in water and soil environments in order to determine the safety and public health impacts of recycling wastewater.
 Additional studies are needed on the efficiency of physical and chemical wastewater treatment processes for removing/inactivating AR elements. - The fate and transport of AR elements in agricultural irrigation, landscape irrigation and potable reuse applications should be determined with attention given to adequate controls for naturally occurring AR elements.
-Considering the quantities of recycled water used by each of the 19 subcategories in agricultural and landscape irrigation together with the Title 22 treatment requirements for the subcategories, the levels of AR elements in the wastewater, their fate and transport and the frequency of irrigation

-- may help to determine the relative risk of disseminating antibiotic resistance in the environment and the population. - The important aspects in studies on the background and baseline antibiotic resistance levels in environmental media (water and soil) should be defined.
+Considering the quantities of recycled water used by each of the 19 subcategories in agricultural and landscape irrigation together with the Title 22 treatment requirements for the subcategories, the levels of AR elements in the wastewater, their fate and transport and the frequency of irrigation may help to determine relative risk of disseminating antibiotic resistance in the environment and the population. - The important aspects in studies on the background and baseline antibiotic resistance levels in environmental media (water and soil) should be defined.
 Within study normalization should consider the different aspects of these ecosystems in order to address the experimental questions.
 Between study normalization should consider accurate and effective comparison of results.

-The State Water Board can encourage the collection of data in recycled water and sites within California while waiting for the above scientific advances.
-Although the study by Echeverria-Palencia et al. (2017) at 6 irrigated parks in four California cities lacked desirable detail (e.g., whether or not any of the parks were irrigated with recycled water), it may provide a framework for more extensive studies.
-Any such studies should include information on the amount of irrigation, if it was with recycled water, the levels of ARB and ARGs in the water and soil and similar data at appropriate control sites.
-While there is no general agreement on targets at the present time, a rationale can be developed for selecting targets based on results from the Echeverria-Palencia et al. study, those found at the Orange County GWRS by Leddy et al. (2017) and a listing of bacterial groups and genetic determinants suggested as possible indicators to assess the antibiotic resistance status in environmental settings (Berendonk et al., 2015).
+The State Water Board can encourage the collection of data in reclaimed water and sites within California while waiting for the above scientific advances.
+Although the study by Echeveria et al. (2017) at 6 irrigated parks in four California cities lacked desirable detail (e.g., whether or not any of the parks were irrigated with reclaimed water), it may provide a framework for more extensive studies.
+Any such studies should include information on the amount of irrigation, if it was with reclaimed water, the levels of ARB/ARG in the water and soil and similar data at appropriate control sites.
+While there is no general agreement on targets at the present time, a rationale can be developed for selecting targets based on results from the Echeveria study, those found at the Orange County GWRS by Leddy et al. (2017) and a listing of bacterial groups and genetic determinants suggested as possible indicators to assess the antibiotic resistance status in environmental settings (Berendonk et al., 2015).
 Similar recommendations on risk assessment and research needs were made by antimicrobial resistance workshop participants at an Association of Environmental Engineering and Science Professors (AEESP) Biennial Conference (Pruden et al., 2018).
 In addition, workshop participants specified the need for standardized methods and reporting and the identification of priority monitoring targets.
-While waiting for the above scientific advances, the State Water Board can encourage the collection of data in recycled water and sites within California.